doga/browser-detector/README.md

 # browser-detector

 JavaScript library for browser type detection.
-Works both in-browser or server-side (Deno etc).

-Produces marginally better results in the browser, because it then has access to other means than only the browser's User-Agent identifier string for detection.

-If the browser being identified supports extensions, then `detectBrowser` will return an instance of a subclass of `Browser`.

-Otherwise `detectBrowser` will return an instance of `Browser`.
+Runs in all JavaScript runtimes.

 ## Usage example